learn-co-curriculum/dsc-mle/README.md

 *The probability of seeing heads in the ith flip , given theta_i*

-This makes sense so far, but raises a few confusing points: If the data that depends on theta parameter, then the first ten coin flips f_1 to f_10 depend on theta_1 to theta_10  for i = 1 to 10.
+This makes sense so far, but raises a few confusing points: If the data depends on theta parameter, then the first ten coin flips f_1 to f_10 depend on theta_1 to theta_10  for i = 1 to 10.
 So looking at the outcome of first ten experiments, how can we extrapolate it to theta_11?

 *There are two kinds people in the world: First, Those who can extrapolate from incomplete data*